tauri-apps/plugins-workspace/plugins/single-instance/README.md

 ## Usage with Flatpak/Snap

-If you use Flatpak/Snap to publish your package and your Tauri identifier doesn't match the package id, set the ``DBUS_ID`` variable at compile time.
+If you use Flatpak/Snap to publish your package and your Tauri identifier doesn't match the package id, set the `DBUS_ID` variable using the builder for the plugin, look at example.

 ## Contributing